-The Alabama-Coushatta Tribe of Texas calls its reservation home in Southeast Texas located 17 miles east of Livingston in Polk County Texas.
+The Alabama-Coushatta Tribe calls its reservation home in Southeast Texas located 17 miles east of Livingston in Polk County, Texas.
 Although recognized as two separate tribes, the Alabamas and Coushattas have been closely associated throughout their history.
-Both of Muscogean language stock, they lived in adjacent areas in the present state of Alabama, followed similar migration routes westward after 1763, and settled in the same area of Southeast Texas.
+Both of Muskogean language stock, they lived in adjacent areas in the present state of Alabama, followed similar migration routes westward after 1763, and settled in the same area of Southeast Texas.

-Culturally, these two Tribes have always been one people, in spite of minor differences.
+Culturally, these two Tribes have always been one people, despite minor differences.
 Their languages are mutually understandable, although some differences occur in individual words.
-The closest tie has been that of blood, as intermarriage has been the rule since earliest times.
+The closest tie has been that of blood, as intermarriage has been the rule since the earliest times.

-In the following paragraphs, there is a listing of the chiefs of the Alabama villages or communities and then the chiefs of the Coushatta villages.
+The following paragraphs are a list of the chiefs of the Alabama villages or communities and the chiefs of the Coushatta villages.
 The third group, beginning with John Scott, can be correctly referred to as Alabama-Coushatta chiefs.

 As articles for the Handbook of Texas (to be published by the Texas State Historical Association), Howard Martin has written biographical sketches for the chiefs whose name appears below.

-Born near Lafourche, Louisiana, in approximately 1780.
-Elected principal chief of the Alabama Tribe in Texas about 1806.
+Born near Lafourche, Louisiana, in approximately 1780, Chief Antone was the elected principal chief of the Alabama Tribe in Texas about 1806.
 The principle Alabama villages were located in northwestern Tyler County near the Neches River.
-He died about 1870.
+Antone died about 1870.

-Served as second chief of the Alabamas during the chieftanship of Antone.
+Colabe served as second chief of the Alabamas during the chieftainship of Antone.
 He became skillful in the use of four languages: Alabama, English, French, and the Mobilian trade language.
 He served as an official “Prime Minister” to Antone, attending numerous conferences relating to the Alabamas.

 He also translated for Antone when it became necessary.
 Colabe was the grandfather of the late Chief Bronson Cooper Sylestine.